 Begun as Jergens Soap Company in the US and now under the umbrella of a Japanese personal care products company, Kao USA extends the reach of its business from the Americas to Europe, the Middle East, and the Africa regions.
 Altogether, the company supplies its products to customers in more than 50 countries, including Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, New Zealand, South Africa, Spain, Switzerland, the United Arab Emirates, the UK, and the US.

 Kao USA makes beauty care and premium mass and professional hair care products, marketing them to mostly female customers worldwide.
 Brands include John Frieda, Guhl, Goldwell, KMS California, Jergens, Curél, Bioré, Ban, and Molton Brown.
+It has 10 brands.

 Product launches have helped to hold rivals P&G and Unilever at bay.
 Among them, Kao USA rolled out a handful of products intended to answer common hair care complaints (such as frizziness, root touch-ups, and limp tresses), as well as boost the benefits of a sunless tan with anti-aging moisturizers and SPF protection.